cyverse-archive/metadactyl-clj/doc/endpoints/app-metadata/tool-requests.md

             <td>status</td>
             <td>
                 The name of a status code to include in the results.
 The name of the status code is case sensitive.
-Please see
-                <a href="#updating-the-status-of-a-tool-request">Updating the
-                Status of a Tool Request</a> below for a list of known status codes.
-This parameter may be specified multiple times to list tool requests in multiple states.
+If the status code isn't already defined, it will be added to the database.
             </td>
         </tr>
     </tbody>